 Search for your app either from the list or by typing its name in the search box.

 The next steps will depend on which application you want to send the parsed email data to.
-But general steps remain the same.
-In this example, we will assume we want to update a Trello List and create a card every time an email is processed.
+But the general steps remain the same.
+In this example, we will assume we want to update a Trello list and create a card every time an email is processed.

-The most important step: you will now have to map fields of your mailbox to fields of your connected app.
+The most important step is that you will now have to map the fields of your mailbox to the fields of your connected app.

 You can assign several Parseur fields to the same target field along with some custom text (for example, see the Description field in the screenshot above).